108charlotte/Steganography-Project/README.md

 # Steganography-Project
 My final project for my data structures and algorithms semester-long elective.
-This is just a preliminary readme, I'll update it more later!

 ## Project Description
 Develop 2+ algorithms for hiding information in images and/or audio files.
 For my project, I chose to create 2 steganography algorithms to hide textual information in images.
 My code is heavily commented in the areas which alter the pixels of the original image to create a new one, so please check those out and my final presentation if you want descriptions of each algorithm and how they work.
 The images available on the website are taken from my iPhone!
 It also generates a difference map from each original --> new image.